kleinbottle/swanlotus/content/blogs/euler-two-with-julia/euler-two-with-julia.md

 println(sum(E))
 ```

 The sum of the even-valued terms in the Fibonacci sequence not exceeding four million is `4613732`.
-This file may be accessed [here]({attach}auxiliary/even-f-sum.jl).
+This file may be accessed [here]({attach}auxiliary/better-even-sum.jl).

 ## A second look at the problem

 In our first pass, we stuck very closely to the Fibonacci sequence, evaluated it in full until the prescribed limit, and then obtained the even-valued sum.
-From a programming point 0f view, this may be deemed "naive" and "wasteful" in a way because:
+From a programming point of view, this may be deemed "naive" and "wasteful" in a way because:

 #.
 We evaluate the _entire_ sequence and throw away more than half the terms.
 It would be more efficient to obtain a _recurrence relation for the even-valued subsequence_ and use that instead.